badukaire/acct/README.md

 this is the TODO list, there may be more embedded in the scripts

+[ ] use transaction instead of movement in doc
+[ ] use transaction instead of movement in scripts
 [ ] script for formatting a badly formatted movements file [ ] script for formatting a badly formatted saldo file [ ] generate categories balance (income/expenses/cash)